 However, you will not see your credit score in your free copy.
 You would have to purchase it separately.
 Advisers say this is okay as the credit score you pay for gives you a more precise idea of the interest rate you could most likely get.

 Your credit report may contain errors or inaccuracies.
 You should go over your credit report once you receive it so that you can dispute any error as soon as possible.
 Mistakes in your credit report can lower your credit score.
 You might get a higher interest rate than what you’re supposed to if you don’t deal with the errors before applying for an auto loan.

 It’s ideal to do business with a lender located near where you live.
 It’s more convenient this way.
 However, that doesn’t mean, though, that you can’t look for lenders in other areas of Washington.

 Find a lender that has enough experience in helping people with bad credit.
 Consider looking in banks, credit unions, dealerships and online lenders for the best deal.
 You can search on the Internet, in your city’s directory or by asking for recommendations from friends and family.

 Make sure to compare auto loan rates and terms as you shop for lenders.
 An auto loan calculator is an excellent tool for comparing quotes.

 To increase your chances of getting approved for an auto loan, be sure to comply with all the requirements.
 Supply the necessary documents that prove your income and employment stability and financial capability to pay off the auto loan on time.
 Lenders need to see these in your application so they can grant you the amount you’re requesting.

 STEP 5: Repay the loan towards a better credit.

-Many borrowers realize this too late: Getting approved for an auto loan when you have bad credit is an opportunity to rebuild a damaged credit.
+Many borrowers realize this too late: Getting approved for an auto loan when you have bad credit is an opportunity to rebuild damaged credit.
 You can acquire a higher credit score in months by making your monthly payments on time.
-And when you do, you can even jump to a new auto loan with a lower interest rate by refinancing your current loan.
+Moreover, when you do, you can even jump to a new auto loan with a lower interest rate by refinancing your current loan.